danieltdt/heroku-buildpack-nginx/README.md

 ```

 When you start your app, the init script will:

 * Read your `nginx.conf`.
 * Execute all annotations.
 * Save the new config file.
-* Run Nginx with this config.
+* Run Nginx with the new config file.